nickmza/nickmza.github.io/source/_posts/camel-sftp-azure.md

 docker run -p 22:22 -d atmoz/sftp foo:pass:::upload
 ```

-Once this is runnung you can log into the local sftp as follows:
+Once this is running you can log into the local sftp as follows:
 ```
 sftp -P 22 foo@127.0.0.1
 ```

 # Azure Storage Blob

 Connecting to Azure Storage is straight-forward.
 Add a reference to the [Azure Storage Blob Component](https://camel.apache.org/components/4.0.x/azure-storage-blob-component.html#_message_headers).